 A 529 college savings plan allows you to invest your after-tax dollars and let it grow tax-free.
 Any withdrawals from a 529 plan are also tax-free as long as the money is used for a qualified education expense, such as tuition or board.
 Nearly every state has a 529 plan.

 A gift to a 529 is a deposit made by anyone other than the account holder.
 This could be a grandparent, parent, uncle, aunt, or another family member.
-For 2022, you can give up to $16,000 tax-free per 529 account without filing a gift tax form.
-For 2023, this amount increases to $17,000.
+For 2023, you can give up to $17,000 tax-free per 529 account without filing a gift tax form.

 Benefits of gifting a 529